WZ-97/Luoyang/README.md

 ## Scalability
 Luoyang serves as the first station.
 The framework is designed to scale into a global network of ancient capitals, enabling cross-cultural storytelling and shared historical experience.

+## Credits & Ownership

+This project is created through an AI-assisted workflow, with all ideas, structure, and creative direction defined by the author.
+All texts, visuals, videos, and interactive elements are produced, selected, and composed under the author’s direction as a unified work.
+This project is original and protected by copyright.
+Reproduction or use without permission is not allowed.

 <br>

 *Submitted for GOSIM Spotlight 2026: Frontier Creators.*